aberke/coloring-book/README.md

 - Frieze:
 	- ? in frieze directive, adjust fundamental domain pattern height when shape has reflection so that frieze pattern takes up same height as other frieze patterns ?
 	- better for standardizing around page size and printing

-- fix google analytics
-	- it would be nice to track what page people get to